provenance-io/provenance/x/metadata/spec/03_messages.md

 * The `audit.message` string is longer than 200 characters.
 * The `specification_id` is being changed.
 * The session is being updated, but no `name` is provided.
-* The session's scope does not exist.
+* The session's scope cannot be found.
 * The session's contract specification does not exist.
 * A party type required by the contract specification is not in the `parties` list.
 * One or more of the `owners` are not `signers`.